uri-library-data-services/iassist-preview/content/blog/data-curation-bibliography-2012.md

 date = "2012-05-29 10:15:47 -0700"
 draft = "false"
 +++
-\"Digital Scholarship has released the Research Data Curation Bibliography.
-It includes over 100 selected English-language articles and technical reports that are useful in understanding the curation of digital research data in academic and other research institutions.\"
+"Digital Scholarship has released the Research Data Curation Bibliography.
+It includes over 100 selected English-language articles and technical reports that are useful in understanding the curation of digital research data in academic and other research institutions."

-\"Most sources have been published from 2000 through 2011; however, a limited number of earlier key sources are also included.\"
+"Most sources have been published from 2000 through 2011; however, a limited number of earlier key sources are also included."

 [View the Data Curation Bibliography.](http://digital-scholarship.org/rdcb/rdcb.htm)